Hoishin/lambda-env/README.md

 nvm install 6.10.3
 ```

-Install Serverless Framework and its plugins
+Install Serverless Framework (globally) and its plugins (locally)

 ```sh
 npm install --global serverless npm install --save-dev serverless-dynamodb-local serverless-offline serverless-plugin-simulate
 ```

-Download the Docker image that will be used to emulate Lambda
+Download the Docker image that will be used to simulate Lambda

 ```sh
 docker pull lambci/lambda:nodejs6.10